 Blood pressure is classified by doctors as either primary or secondary.
 Primary is when there is no underlying health condition that is causing an increase in blood pressure, however there are certain risk factors that has been associated with the development of primary blood pressure.
 These factors could be age, genetic predisposition, ethnicity, lack of exercise, regular high consumption of alcohol, smoking, stress, a diet containing foods high in salt and caffeine and being overweight.

 Secondary blood pressure is generally diagnosed when the rise in blood pressure measured is as a result of another disease.
-Conditions which can cause a rise in blood pressure are kidney disease, diabetes, Cushing's syndrome, lupus and other conditions that affect body tissue.
-Taking oral contraception, recreational drugs, herbal products and pain killers like ibuprofen can also contribute.
+Conditions, which can cause a rise in blood pressure, are kidney disease, diabetes, Cushing's syndrome, lupus and other conditions that affect body tissue.
+Taking oral contraception, recreational drugs, herbal remedies and painkillers like ibuprofen can also contribute.

-People who are at an elevated risk of developing high blood pressure such as those who are overweight, have family with high blood pressure, are from Caribbean or African descent, who follow a diet high in salt, drink a lot of coffee, are over 65, don't exercise enough, don't follow a balanced diet, smoke or consume large quantities of alcohol on a regular basis should have regular check-ups with their doctor and need to consider making some lifestyle adjustments.
+People who are at an elevated risk of developing high blood pressure, such as those who are overweight, have family with high blood pressure, are from Caribbean or African descent (i.e. hereditary reasons), who follow a diet high in salt, drink a lot of coffee, are over 65, don't exercise enough, don't follow a balanced diet, smoke, or consume large quantities of alcohol on a regular basis should have regular check-ups with their doctor and need to consider making some lifestyle adjustments.